 No-Rise: I've tested this recipe so many times, both with a rise, and without, and honestly, it's PERFECT without a rise.
 It does not need to rise for an entire hour to get a soft dough, especially since Manakeesh are flat breads and they don't need to puff up.
 Even without the rise, the dough is delicious.

 Quick Bake: Once the dough is ready and the toppings are on the dough, the baking time is up to 15 minutes!
 It's a quick bake and you don't have to wait for much.
+If you choose the stove top method, the cook time is even less!

 Delicious: Honestly, delicious should sell you with this recipe.
 It's SOOOO good.
 I make this recipe so much, and the dough itself is so versatile!